Epikeia Can’t Undo Schism

 This article, making the rounds again related to the latest expression of schism on the part of the SSPX, is kind of a canonical example of textbook pseudo-trad misunderstandings and errors.

 It contrasts violations of canon law committed by Cd.
 Karol Wojtyła and Cd.
-Josef Slipyj with the (graver) violations committed by former Archbishop Marcel Lefebvre, suggesting some equivocation that should regard us to conclude that if one of these things is acceptable, or laudable, so should be the other.
+Josef Slipyj with the (graver) violations committed by former Archbishop Marcel Lefebvre, suggesting some equivocation that should cause us to conclude that if one of these things is acceptable, or laudable, so should be the other.

 This analysis ignores the critical differences between the cases cited and that of the Society of St. Pius Xth (SSPX), but, more importantly, ignores the single most pertinent fact regarding juridical punishment and schism: The supreme pontiff has “full and supreme power of jurisdiction over the universal Church.”